Spartakus and the Sun Beneath the Sea: Versions

 The English version aired on the American cable television network Nickelodeon from 1986 to 1987 and in reruns on early Sunday mornings through 1991.
 In the United Kingdom, Cartoon Network broadcast the series.
-It also aired on YTV in Canada around 1989.
+It also aired on YTV in Canada from around 1988 to 1989.
 The Menudo closing song was never used for this version.
 Also in Canada, the original French version aired in Quebec on Télévision Quatre-Saisons in 1986.
+This version was also aired on the Norwegian TV channel NRK the same year with Norwegian subtitles.
 The series was also broadcast on NITV in Australia in 2022.

 The show also had the following versions: